Volvo 850: 850 AWD

 In November 1996, Volvo launched the 850 AWD.
 Available as a 1997 model it came only in estate configuration, featured standard all-wheel drive and was only available in certain markets.
 All cars were equipped with the new 2.5L turbo engine developing 193 PS.
 The only available transmission was a 5-speed manual.
 Ride height was marginally increased over FWD models, a newly developed multilink rear axle with rear self-leveling suspension was standard.
 Visual features included front and rear mudflaps, the exhaust exiting on the right rear with the bumper being provisioned for dual outlets and specific AWD badging.
+The Volvo 850 was discontinued in 1997 after a newer generation became available in 1996.